'Not running away': Women fighting on Britain's COVID-19 front line

-BLACKBURN, England (Reuters) - After a year that has shaken Britain’s National Health Service to its core, women working at a hospital in the East Lancashire NHS Trust in England’s north-west talk about what the coronavirus crisis has meant to them.
+BLACKBURN, England (Reuters) - After a year that has shaken Britain’s National Health Service to its core, women working at hospitals in the East Lancashire NHS Trust in England’s north-west talk about what the coronavirus crisis has meant to them.

 THE CONSULTANT NURSE